sarzorwyn/tp/docs/DeveloperGuide.md

 * At app launch: Retrieves memory and saved log files (If available), initializes components in correct sequence, and connects them with each other.

-* At shut down: Saves the log file to storage, and shuts down all components.
+* At shut down: It saves the log file to storage, and shuts down all components.

 `Common` consists of a class of messages used by multiple components.